West04/CSC133Assignment9/README.md

 # Project #9

-## Project for Object Oriented Computer Graphic class
+## Project for Object Oriented Computer Graphics class
 ### Goal: Using the Java interface to OpenGL render a simple cellular automata loop